khannnng/simulation-100-prisoners-escape-puzzle/README.md

 The prisoners are allowed to strategize before and only before they start to enter the room.
 Is there a strategy to increase their probability of success?
 ![image](https://user-images.githubusercontent.com/112837341/235637546-00611b74-1b61-4b09-aa94-ffa9975b22dc.png)

+### Solution
+Please see explanation in the notebook or the original video.

+### Coding simulation
+This project is not the math for the probability in the answer, but the simulations to see if the probability checks out.

+- First 2 attempts are proof of concept, which confirms the number but ran pretty slow.
+- Attempt 3 identified an area to increase the speed by 75%.
+- Attempt 4 (to do later), will try to optimize the speed further and report more statistics from the experiments.